paddysplace/paddysblog-v3/_drafts/i-ve-tried-nothing-and-i-m-all-out-of-ideas.md

 Well for one.
 I don't need to quickly write a blog post, half-arse it, and say pretty much nothing interesting.

+Also rather than being a small fish in a very big pond.
+I'm more of a speck of dust floating in the universe.

 Don't expect to be even noticed.
 You may get a few visitors, who then quickly click to something more interesting.
 Hell, I've done it myself.
 Clicked on something, read it, moved on.
 So I'm just as guilty.

 Write because you enjoy it.
 It's therapeutic.
 Write for yourself.

 You're not going to make $$$ a month.
 You'll be frustrated trying and lose the enjoyment of blogging.

- I'm hoping this one is different.
+This isn't a pity post.

+More of, say, a reality check.
+A long rambling reality check that has a crappy ending.